Chart Color Schemes

 Health performance in Benalla is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Benalla faces significant health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
+Health data indicates significant health challenges in Benalla.
+AreaSearch's assessment shows high prevalence of common health conditions across both younger and older age cohorts.

 Private health cover is low at approximately 49% of the total population (~5,569 people), compared to the national average of 55.7%.
-The most common medical conditions are arthritis (11.8%) and mental health issues (10.1%), with 55.7% of residents reporting no medical ailments, compared to 63.4% in Rest of Vic.
-Working-age residents have notably high chronic condition rates.
-Benalla has 29.4% of residents aged 65 and over (3,352 people), higher than the 23.9% in Rest of Vic.
-Health outcomes among seniors are broadly in line with national rankings.
+The most prevalent medical conditions are arthritis (11.8%) and mental health issues (10.1%), while 55.7% of residents report no medical ailments, lower than the Regional Vic. average of 63.4%.
+Working-age population faces notable health challenges with elevated chronic condition rates.
+Benalla has a higher proportion of seniors aged 65 and over at 29.6% (3,374 people), compared to the Regional Vic. average of 23.9%.
+Health outcomes among seniors present some challenges, largely in line with national rankings for the general population.

 Frequently Asked Questions - Health